Hari-42/weather_app/README.md

 ## Development Status

-I made the html and css files and only have to add the api.
+The website is finished for noww.
+I used openweatherapp as an api.
+Obviously I won't provide my Token, so you have to paste yours in there.